communitiesuk/epb-ecaas-api/README.md

 # epb-ecaas-api

-This is where the buildspecs for building and deploying the HEM lambda live.
+This is where the buildspecs for building and deploying the HEM Lambda live.

-This repo also contains the code for the lambda itslef inside the `lamda` directory.
+This repo also contains the code for the lambda itself inside the `lambda` directory.

 ## Contributing